Chris Brown Lambo Crash Shocking Reaction: Is Brown Finally Maturing?

 — ╳ B R E E Z Y ╳ (@ChrisBrownSCOOP) September 3, 2015

-The point is, one could not be blamed for expecting Brown to try something similarly ill-advised after he learnt about his Lambo’s demise.
+The point is, one could not be blamed for expecting Brown to try something similarly ill-advised after he learned about his Lambo’s demise.
 Surprisingly, though, Chris kept his head and remained reasonable about the situation.

 He remained calm, not using expletives or otherwise going off on the press.
 He proceeded to go around to his seven friends who he had given keys to all his cars and take the keys back.